-I believe that distance education and schooling from home promotes lifelong learning.
-It fosters a sense of accomplishment in students, the opportunity to take a lead in their learning.
+As a school, we believe that distance education and schooling from home promotes lifelong learning.
+It fosters a sense of accomplishment in students as well as the opportunity to take a lead in their learning.

 A recent study from Concordia University and Mount Allison University in New Brunswick has found that home-schooling can provide students with an academic edge.